-Merely the act of committing to the rendering of anything is an open invitation for Murphy’s Law — anything that can happen, will happen and with rendering this inherently “bad news bears”.
+Merely the act of committing to the rendering of anything is an open invitation for Murphy’s Law — anything that can happen, will happen and with rendering this is inherently “bad news bears”.

 No matter how advanced software and hardware has become over the years, rendering is far from being any more reliable than it has ever been.
 As it has always been prone to error and mistakes, it is hard to imagine that ever changing.
 Rendering is just as relatively expensive and complicated despite these improvements because the bar of expectations in quality has continually raised over the years as a result.

 It is not uncommon for an artist to be working late at night on a project with a tight deadline, when rendering somewhere—somehow—screws up.
 It is for the most part unpredictable, and unavoidable.